Mack Hollins: Miami Dolphins

 On December 4, 2019, Hollins was claimed off waivers by the Miami Dolphins.

 In Week 9 of the 2020 season against the Arizona Cardinals, Hollins hauled in an 11-yard fourth quarter touchdown pass over the head of his defender, helping the Dolphins to their fourth straight win.
 In Week 13 against the Cincinnati Bengals, Hollins was ejected from the game after fighting Bengals players.
 In Week 16 against the Las Vegas Raiders, Hollins caught a 34-yard pass from Ryan Fitzpatrick to set up the game winning field goal in the final seconds of the game.

 Hollins re-signed with the Dolphins on March 23, 2021.
 On September 8, he was named one of five team captains for the 2021 season, as voted by his teammates.
 In the 2021 season, Hollins had 14 receptions for 223 yards and four touchdowns.

 Las Vegas Raiders

 On March 17, 2022, Hollins signed with the Raiders.
-On September 25, Hollins caught eight receptions for a career-high 158 yards and a touchdown, during a 24–22 loss to the Tennessee Titans.
+On September 25, Hollins caught eight receptions for a career-high 158 yards and a touchdown, during a narrow 24–22 road loss to the Tennessee Titans.
 For the 2022 season, he finished with 57 receptions for 690 yards and four touchdowns.